 Inspiring young people to transform their lives

 The Adventure Sessions also serve another purpose: introducing young people to our Work 2 Live program.
 For those that fall in love with the outdoors, and are looking for a fresh start, the Work 2 Live program can be the perfect opportunity.
 The program combines supportive housing with full-time employment, one-to-one support and lots of outdoor adventure.
 Through these opportunities and the support of the Zero Ceiling family, participants gain the skills and experience they need to live independently.

-That’s what happened for Dakota, who first finally got to snowboard in Whistler through the Adventure Sessions program in 2017.
+That’s what happened for Dakota, who first finally visited Whistler to snowboard through the Adventure Sessions program in 2017.
 When he heard about Work 2 Live, he knew he had to apply.
 “I looked at my friend and said, ‘How did I find this?!’”
 Dakota said.
 “It felt like it was meant to be”.
 He was accepted into the program in May 2017 and spent the year working for Whistler Blackcomb, building relationships and throwing himself into the Whistler lifestyle.
 Now a Zero Ceiling graduate, Dakota is also a qualified mountain bike instructor and still loves working for Whistler Blackcomb, passing on his love of the mountains to the next generation.

 The Adventure Sessions: The mountains are for everyone

-We love getting to share our beautiful mountains with so many young people every year.
+We love getting to share the beautiful mountains with so many young people every year.
 And we’re so grateful to our amazing partners and volunteers for making it possible!
-If you’d like to find out more about the Adventure Sessions or are a youth agency who would like to take part, get in touch at email@example.com.
+If you’d like to find out more about the Adventure Sessions or are a youth agency who would like to take part, get in touch at firstname.lastname@example.org.